Lunesta Treatment and Rehab

 Join a recovery support group

 These groups consist of other people in recovery who can empathize with the addict’s struggles.
 Many recovering addicts find support and guidance through regularly attending 12-step recovery programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+This model has an individual find a sponsor who takes them through the 12 Steps.
+Significant amounts of research suggest that 12-Step programs are extremely beneficial to maintaining sobriety.

 Continue to see an addiction counselor